berkmancenter/cwb_frontend/README.md

 You can add files to the work queue by toggling their checkboxes on and then clicking the "Add to Work Queue" button.
 To view the work queue simply click the "Work Queue" folder in the top left corner.

 Note: the work queue is tied to your current tagging session only (unlike tags and stars).
 If you leave and come back the work queue will be empty.

+#### Image Previews

+When you create a project, image previews will be generated for the following file types:

+- .jpeg
+- .jpg
+- .png
+- .gif
+- .pdf
+- .tif

+#### Derivatives

+From the files screen, you can upload a derivative by selecting a file and then clicking the "Add Derivative" button at the bottom of the file details pane.
+Once uploaded, the derivative file will be visible in the same folder as its parent.
+It will have a preview image (if applicable) and you'll be able to perform the same actions as with a normal file (e.g. tagging, starring).

+See the "Export Data" section for info on downloading your project's derivatives.

+#### Export Data

+You have the following options for exporting your project's data:

+- RDF/XML PIM
+- Turtle PIM
+- Derivatives ZIP

+To do so, navigate to your project's files screen and click the "Download" button in the top right corner of the window.

 #### Managing Accounts (admin only)